-How to upgrade your PS4 games on PS5
+Want to know how to upgrade your PS4 games on the PS5?
+Dive in.

 Get your hands on it before it sells out

-The PS5 is available for preorder, though grabbing a console may be tough.
+The PS5 is available worldwide, though grabbing a console may be tough.
 With two versions to choose from, you'll be able to pick which best suits your budget.
 PS5 is the place to be for next-gen exclusives like Spider-Man and Horizon Forbidden West.

 We may earn a commission for purchases using our links.
 Learn more.